How Much Unrelated Earned Income May a Nonprofit Receive?

 If the activities do not meet the definition of an unrelated business or fall under an exception or exclusion, the organization may have much more flexibility in how it engages in such activities without triggering any penalties.

-This communication was not written or intended to be used, and may not be used, by any taxpayer for the purpose of (i) avoiding any tax-related penalty under the Internal Revenue Code, or (ii)
+This communication was not written or intended to be used.
+It may not be used, by any taxpayer to avoid any tax-related penalty under the Internal Revenue Code.

 Nonprofit Quarterly.
 "Does My Nonprofit Need to Pay Tax?
 Understanding Unrelated Business Income."
 Accessed April 26, 2020.

 IRS.
 "Publication 598: Tax on Unrelated Business Income of Exempt Organizations," Page 2.
 Accessed April 26, 2020.

 IRS.
 "Publication 598: Tax on Unrelated Business Income of Exempt Organizations," Page 4.
 Accessed April 26, 2020.

 IRS.
 "Publication 598: Tax on Unrelated Business Income of Exempt Organizations," Page 9.
 Accessed April 26, 2020.

 IRS.
 "Publication 598: Tax on Unrelated Business Income of Exempt Organizations," Page 3.
 Accessed April 26, 2020.

 IRS.
 "How to lose your 501(c)(3) tax-exempt status (without really trying)."
 Accessed April 26, 2020.